Disclaimer: Originally published in October 2017. It is being republished since it still remains an interesting topic till today.

 In this case, whoever thought that you can rekindle the lost love by going poly with a friend?
 It’s possible to have sexual feelings for someone else but harnessing it to make your marriage strong.
 You just saw that!

 Less Jealousy and More Understanding

 See, you can establish a working relationship if you communicate your emotions thoroughly.

-Traditional Psychology tests have shown that polyamorous people are more immune to jealousy than the monogamous ones.
+Traditional psychology tests have shown that polyamorous people are more immune to jealousy than monogamous ones.
 There is a real enthusiasm in the polyamorous community for intensive conversations and digging into emotions.

 Basic emotions play differently in polyamorous relationships.
 There is this concept called “Compersion”.
 Compersion is the feeling of joy associated with seeing your loved one discover love with another, as opposed to jealousy.
 Jealousy, when discussed, can lead to healthier relationships.

 Polyamory doesn’t mean more bed-hopping or libidinous orgies

 “So, a little advice.
 Relax.
 You’re not filling a job position.
 You’re looking for a pleasant acquaintance.. who might become a good friend… who turns out to be attractive to your senses… and a rewarding lover… then a committed partner whose heart will not stray.
 If you don’t see those signposts and in that order, then you’re probably on the wrong road and getting more lost with every step.”

 When you are in a polyamorous relationship, you realize that you are a unique component of someone else’s life.
 This feeling liberates you from any symbolic stress or anxiety.
 You take a different perspective.
 You know your partners can fall for someone else as we are different pieces of a puzzle.

 Studies have shown that polyamorous partners are more likely to engage in safe sex than the errant cheaters in a monogamous relationship.
 Why?
 The obvious reason being taking responsible steps when the cards are already laid out on the table.